waadmawlood/media/README.md

 return $basename;
 ```

-use in controller `destroy` function to add One or Many image
+use in controller `destroy` function to add One or Many images
 ```js

 $post = Post::find(1);